 A hybrid holly with a tall, elegant, pyramidal form.
-Foliage is charmingly similar in shape to that of an oak, emerging bronze to burgundy in spring and maturing to emerald green.
+Charming oak leaf-like foliage emerges bronze to burgundy in spring and matures to emerald green.
 Unlike most hollies, this selection sets small orange-red berries without needing a male pollenizer.
-This cold hardy variety is stunning as a tall hedge or specimen.
+A stunning and cold-hardy tall hedge or specimen.
 Evergreen.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Fast growing to 14 ft. tall and 8 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Quickly reaches 14 ft. tall, 8 ft. wide.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+- CareCare InformationProvide enriched, well-drained, slightly acidic soil.
+Water deeply, regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
 Feed with a general purpose fertilizer before new growth begins in spring.
-For a tidy, neat appearance, shear annually to shape.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+For a tidy appearance, prune annually to shape.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.

 - History & LoreHistory:Developed by the Mitch Magee Evergreen Nursery in Poplarville, Mississippi.Lore:Unlike most hollies, 'Oak Leaf' contains both male and female flower parts in each flower.
 Therefore, each plant is self-fruitful without need for a male plant to provide pollen.
 The small, greenish-white flower clusters produce pea-sized berries that are orange-red and persist through most of the winter.